-Resident rights were respected and upheld in line with the Health and Disability Commission Code of Health and Disability Services Consumers' Rights.
-Residents received services in a manner that was responsive to and respected their individuality and upheld their right to dignity, privacy and independence.
+Resident rights were respected and upheld in line with the Health and Disability Commission Code of Health and Disability Services Consumers' Rights (the Code).
+Residents received services in a manner that was responsive to and respected their individuality, dignity, privacy, and independence.
 The provider had a culture of open disclosure.